Lease

 • expenses which were necessary to maintain in good repair, to recover from an intruder, to discharge burdens or imposts affecting the object of lease (the reimbursement must be done upon demand; lessee has lien over the object to secure reimbursement from the lessor)

 • expenses which resulted in ‘objective’ increase of value of the object (lessee may demand reimbursement only at the end of lease, and only to the extent of objective increase of value which remains at the end of the lease; lessee may have lien over the object but the court may cancel the lien upon application of the lessor – Art.
 626(2)).
-But when the lessee has the duty to restore, lessee may not be able to claim these expenses.
+But when the lessee has the duty to restore, lessee may not claim reimbursements for any increase of value.
+The lessee has no right to improve the object of lease.

 • Reimbursement claims must be made within 6 months from the return of the object to the lessor.
 Arts.
 654, 617